python-security/pyt/README.rst

 .. code-block::

   usage: python -m pyt [-h] [-a ADAPTOR] [-pr PROJECT_ROOT]
-                   [-b BASELINE_JSON_FILE] [-j] [-m BLACKBOX_MAPPING_FILE]
+                       [-b BASELINE_JSON_FILE] [-j] [-t TRIGGER_WORD_FILE]
-                   [-t TRIGGER_WORD_FILE] [-o OUTPUT_FILE] [--ignore-nosec]
+                       [-m BLACKBOX_MAPPING_FILE] [-i] [-o OUTPUT_FILE]
-                   [-r] [-x EXCLUDED_PATHS] [-trim] [-i]
+                       [--ignore-nosec] [-r] [-x EXCLUDED_PATHS]
+                       [--dont-prepend-root] [--no-local-imports]
                        targets [targets ...]

   required arguments:
-    targets               source file(s) or directory(s) to be tested
+    targets               source file(s) or directory(s) to be scanned

   important optional arguments:
     -a ADAPTOR, --adaptor ADAPTOR
                           Choose a web framework adaptor: Flask(Default),
                           Django, Every or Pylons

     -t TRIGGER_WORD_FILE, --trigger-word-file TRIGGER_WORD_FILE
                           Input file with a list of sources and sinks

     -m BLACKBOX_MAPPING_FILE, --blackbox-mapping-file BLACKBOX_MAPPING_FILE
                               Input blackbox mapping file

   optional arguments:
     -pr PROJECT_ROOT, --project-root PROJECT_ROOT
-                        Add project root, only important when the entry file is not at the root of the project
+                          Add project root, only important when the entry file is not at the root of the project.

     -b BASELINE_JSON_FILE, --baseline BASELINE_JSON_FILE
                           Path of a baseline report to compare against (only JSON-formatted files are accepted)

-    -j, --json            Prints JSON instead of report
+    -j, --json            Prints JSON instead of report.

+    -i, --interactive     Will ask you about each blackbox function call in vulnerability chains.

     -o OUTPUT_FILE, --output OUTPUT_FILE
                           Write report to filename

     --ignore-nosec        Do not skip lines with # nosec comments

     -r, --recursive       Find and process files in subdirectories

     -x EXCLUDED_PATHS, --exclude EXCLUDED_PATHS
                           Separate files with commas

-  print arguments:
-    -trim, --trim-reassigned-in
-                        Trims the reassigned list to just the vulnerability chain.
-    -i, --interactive   Will ask you about each blackbox function call in vulnerability chains.
+    --dont-prepend-root   In project root e.g. /app, imports are not prepended with app.*

+    --no-local-imports    If set, absolute imports must be relative to the project root.
+If not set, modules in the same directory can be imported just by their names.

 Usage from Source
 =================